-The Creator of Core Barre
+The Beginning of Core Barre

 Monica Hoekstra is the creator and founder of CORE BARRE-Smart Movement® and the Systems of Smart Movement®.
-Core Barre is a result of Ms Hoekstra’s professional dance and Pilates background.
+Core Barre is a result of Ms. Hoekstra’s professional dance and Pilates background.
 Monica wished to replicate the expression of elegance fused with technical precision, which she learned in her ballet studies.
 With Core Barre, her goal was to create a classical system of movement and education that is rewarding and fulfilling for both the teacher and the student.

 Her other certifications include: